• Skip to content

 As you can see from this example flow, there is a decision point in the process.

-That decision point asks a question, is this a new child to children’s ministry or a child who is already registered in the church database?
+That decision point asks a question: is this a new child to the children’s ministry or a child who is already registered in the church database?

-Answering this questions dictates the next steps in the process.
+Answering these questions dictates the next steps in the process.

-From this process picture, you can see how inefficient it would be if either every child were asked to register week after week, or if a new child fell through the cracks and were merely given a name tag.
+From this process picture, you can see how inefficient it would be if either every child were asked to register week after week or if a new child fell through the cracks and was merely given a name tag.

 This could prove to be a problem if that child became ill and there was no information available on the parent.